Crossvine

 Maintenance

 Can be pruned to direct and control growth if needed.
 Tolerates shade, but produces more flowers in the sun.
 Can withstand brief flooding, but in general needs well-drained soil.
-Propagation: Root cuttings, Softwood cuttings, Seed.
+Propagation: root cutting, softwood cutting, seed.

 Comments

 Blooms March-May.
 A woody vine, climbs using tendrils with adhesive pads that will stick to surfaces.
+Narrow, compound leaves change from dark green in summer to reddish-purple in winter.
 Trumpet shaped flowers show a variety of combinations of red and yellow.
-Compound leaves change from dark green in summer to reddish-purple in winter.
-Fruit a brown, flat pod-like capsule, Deer browse on the leaves.
-Nectar attracts hummingbirds and butterflies.
+The fruit is a brown, flat, pod-like capsule.

 References